va-anesthesia/anesthesia-model/README.md

-## VA Anesthesia Model
+## VA Anesthesia Exchange Model

 **OBJECTIVE**

-**The VA Anesthesia Model is a peer-reviewed, practice-driven public-licensed information model to enable computable exchange of the electronic anesthesia and critical care records nationwide between the electronic health record systems of the VA, DoD, and Community**
+**The VA Anesthesia Exchange Model is a peer-reviewed, practice-driven public-licensed information model to enable computable exchange of the electronic anesthesia and critical care records nationwide between the electronic health record systems of the VA, DoD, and Community**

-The VA Anesthesia Model (VAM) is based on [JSON](https://en.wikipedia.org/wiki/JSON), the same data model used for the international health record exchange (HL7 and FHIR),  enabling rapid adoption across VA, Federal health, and Community care partners.
+The VA Anesthesia Exchange Model is based on [JSON](https://en.wikipedia.org/wiki/JSON), the same data model used for the international health record exchange (HL7 and FHIR),  enabling rapid adoption across VA, Federal health, and Community care partners.

 Implementing VAM complies with the 2016 U.S. [CURES Act](https://en.wikipedia.org/wiki/21st_Century_Cures_Act) which requrires that the patients' health record - including all anesthesia and critical care records - must be accessible to all patients at no cost and with no special effort.
 Noncompliance -  known as "information blocking" - carries a fine of up to $1 million for each violation.